 SAPOL’s position is unchanged from 2019.
 It must be respected.
 You can read the Commissioner’s letter here.

 Friends, let’s not grow weary.
 This is a dangerous bill that will harm lives, so it's important to keep praying that it will be rejected.
-Please also email your Upper and Lower House MPs to voice your opposition - it will only take a moment.

 The Committee continues its hearings and will probably deliver its final report later this year.